 Because of the setting up of the seating, you'll settle instead for lunch in the Piazza San Vito, a cosier affair just behind with a café in it.

-A glimpse there of the Torre Civica and then to its right, the cathedral with its, depending on who you ask, between 3 and 7 domes.
+A glimpse there of the Torre Civica and then to its right, the cathedral with its, depending on who you ask, between three and seven domes.

 Strangely enough, that's the same number of points that Treviso are expected to pick up in the PRO14 this season.